 Thank you, everyone, for all that you did to make November 2020's election a success.
 We made a difference.
 We're actively looking now for new volunteers.

 We are based in Sebastopol with members and volunteers from West County to Santa Rosa and north to Healdsburg and Cloverdale.

-Email us for the Zoom link.
+Email us for the address or Zoom link.

 What We’ve Been Up To

 Katherine lives with her husband and two daughters in San Diego.

 I grew up in the restaurant industry working both the front and back of house.
 My love of food, environment and equity led me to my current career at a global food service company.
 I lead performance management of their sustainability and corporate responsibility commitments.

 Exploring new places, meeting new people, and experiencing different cultures.
 I used to travel extensively, but between work and kids, I now seek out these experiences closer to home.